 - In order to have foreign coursework reviewed for General Education applicability (as opposed to elective credit), students need to submit a request form for certification of course descriptions.
 An applicant may use any NACES-recognized agency for this service.
 SPANTRAN and IERF are two companies with La Verne specific applications.

 - More information about transferring coursework to the University of La Verne can be found here.

 - a Personal Essay allows us to get to learn a little more about you.
 Essay prompts are located in the application are and submitted at the time of application submission;

-- TOEFL (La Verne Code 4381), IELTS, Duolingo English Test (DET), Cambridge English: Advanced (CAE) or PTE Academic results sent directly from the testing agency to the University of La Verne;
+- Completion of college-level English with a C or better from a regionally accredited institution or a qualifying score on the TOEFL (La Verne Code 4381), IELTS, Duolingo English Test (DET), Cambridge English: Advanced (CAE) or PTE Academic results sent directly from the testing agency to the University of La Verne;

 - one letter of recommendation

 To begin the I-20 process students must also submit:

 - copy of the passport photo page; and